SciBorgs/SciGuides/Contributing.md

 SciGuides is a ***living document***.
 Both it and [SciGuidesRobotBase](https://github.com/SciBorgs/SciGuidesRobotBase) should be updated yearly to reflect current team programming standards and all changes to WPILib, external docs, and vendor libs.

-Affiliated members of 1155 and 2265 should feel free to add or modify any contents of SciGuides and its template repository as needed to improve the learning experience for team members and JV students.
+Members of 2265 should feel free to add or modify any contents of SciGuides and its template repository as needed through a PR to improve the learning experience for team members and JV students.

 ## Getting Started